Pelagicore/software-factory-blueprint/docs/articles/baseplatform/repo-manifests.rst

 layers synced towards the same yocto release (typically, a poky release).

 Revisions in repo manifests can be branch names, tags, or commit hashes.
-For maximum reproducability, commit hashes are a good solution, but in order to be able to follow layers as they move, branch names are suitable.
+For maximum reproducibility, commit hashes are a good solution, but in order to be able to follow layers as they move, branch names are suitable.

 If one wants to support several yocto releases, it is possible to use different